Biz-codes/my-diy-inventory-capstone-client/README.md

 * improve css styling and add images (v2.1)
 * add functionality to allow users to create and save a "My DIY Tools" inventory into a database (v2.2)
 * add functionality to allow users to create and save a "My DIY Projects" inventory into a database(v2.3)
-* add functionality to allow users to select items from their tools and supplies databases to add to their projects (v3.0)
 * add functionality to allow users to create a shopping list for items they are missing for a project (v3.1)
 * add functionality for users to retrieve forgotten log in information
 * add functionality for users to upload pictures of their projects